JoaquinDiLorenzo/Sales-Project/README.md

 ## 📍 Analysis Questions

-*The following questions are addressed and analyzed in the project's Jupyter notebook:*
+*The following questions are addressed and analyzed in the  last part of the project's Jupyter notebook:*

 1. **What was the best month for sales?
 How much was earned that month?**